jdunkerley/jdunkerley/order-of-evaluation.md

 ## Short Circuits

 So far, we have no choice on what we have had to do.
-To perform most operations all inputs need to be known.
-Now lets think about logical `AND` and `OR`.
+To perform most operations, all inputs need to be known.
+Now think about logical `AND` and `OR`.
 Well for `AND`, we have the logic table:

 |Left|Right|Output|
 |---|---|---|